Assassinations of Iranian nuclear scientists: Masoud Ali-Mohammadi

+According to Iranian media, Maziyar Ebrahimi was an alleged perpetrator code-named Amiryal ("امیریل") Maziyar Ebrahimi was later exonerated and explained eight years later how he was proved to be innocent in an interview.
+Ebrahimi told the BBC that Iran had tortured him into confessing he was a spy.

-Majid Shahriari (29 November 2010)
+Majid Shahriari and Fereydoon Abbasi

-Majid Shahriari, a professor at Shahid Beheshti University was killed by a bomb launched from a motorbike.
-The assassins had attached a carbomb, detonating it from a distance.
+On 29 November 2010, Majid Shahriari, a professor at Shahid Beheshti University was killed by a bomb launched from a motorbike.
+The assassins had attached a bomb, detonating it from a distance.
 Shariari's wife, Ghasemi, was a passenger in the car and was injured in the explosion.

 "I attached the bomb to the right front door and moved away quickly," said Arash Kerhadkish, who was convicted of assassinating Shahriari.
 One member of the assassination team was knocked from his motorcycle by the force of the blast.
 "The motorcycle fell down and one of the riders was injured.
 We helped him," said Maryam Izadi, a convicted member of the team, under interrogation.

 In an almost simultaneous bomb attack, Fereydoon Abbasi, a professor at Shahid Beheshti University, where Shahriari also taught, and his wife were injured.
 "I had a meeting with Dr. Shahriari at the early morning. ...
 The bomb was attached to my car at 7:42.
 We were around the university square and I heard the sound of something colliding with my car and looked back and saw a motorbike.
 I concluded that that thing colliding with the car was [a] bomb.
 I stopped at once and told my wife to get out."
 According to his wife, Abbasi sustained facial and hand injuries.
+On 13 June 2025, Abbasi was killed in an airstrike by Israel.

-Darioush Rezaeinejad (23 July 2011)
+Darioush Rezaeinejad

-Darioush Rezaeinejad was shot five times and killed by motorcycle-riding gunmen in front of his home while he was with his wife after they picked up their daughter from kindergarten.
+On 23 July 2011, Darioush Rezaeinejad was shot five times and killed by motorcycle-riding gunmen in front of his home while he was with his wife after they picked up their daughter from kindergarten.
 His wife was also wounded in the attack.

 The attack was described by an Israeli intelligence interviewed by Der Spiegel as "the first public operation by new Mossad chief Tamir Pardo".
 Rezaeinejad's wife, Shohreh Pirani, was also wounded in the attack.
 "I got off quickly and followed the shooter.
 After running several meters, I realized that they were shooting at me.
 I fell down and heard the motorcycle go away," she later said.

 Initial reports said the gunmen had killed 35-year-old "Darioush Rezaei," a physics professor whose area of expertise was neutron transport, and who was linked to Iran's nuclear program.
 The victim was subsequently identified as Rezaeinejad, a postgraduate electrical engineering student at Tehran's K.N.Toosi University of Technology, who was expected to defend his thesis and working at a "national security research facility."

 After the assassination, the speaker of Iran's parliament Ali Larijani stated that the United States and Israel had killed Rezaeinejad.
-The U.S. government, through State Department spokeswoman Victoria Nuland, rejected the accusation."
+The U.S. government, through State Department spokeswoman Victoria Nuland, rejected the accusation.